IPAMS/IDSimPy/docs/usersguide/trajectory.rst

 Reading, filtering and analyzing IDSimF ion trajectory data
 ===========================================================

-IDSimF applications typically produce result files which records the positions and additional attributes  of an simulated particle ensemble.
+IDSimF applications typically produce result files which record the positions and additional attributes of a simulated particle ensemble.
 Often, the combined dynamics of the simulated particle ensemble, recorded in an IDSimF result file, is called a *simulation trajectory*.

 One primary task of IDSimPy is to make IDSimF simulation trajectories available for analysis.
 Thus, IDSimPy aims to provide a simple to use but capable interface for reading IDSimF data into convenient data objects and analyze the imported data.